 The DNR will not be held responsible for any accidents or deaths occurring from the use of these facilities.

-A hunting license is required to hunt on the property.
+A hunting and/or fishing license is required to hunt or fish on the property.

 Please be courteous to neighboring landowners.
 Watch for property boundary and safety zone signs.
 Stay inside boundaries.
 Do not trespass on private property.